-Looking to build your own garden areas from what you have on hand?
+Are you looking to build your own garden areas from what you have on hand?
 Create raised beds from just about anything that can hold the proper amount of dirt for your plants to survive.
 This cute idea doubles as a fun sculpture of a boat.

 Usable Focal Point

-Make use of those yard sale buys and don’t make excuses as to why you can’t take it home.
-A small yard benefits from some focal points for both interest, and a way to showcase your garden blooms.
+Make use of those yard sale buys, and don’t make excuses as to why you can’t take it home.
+A small yard benefits from some focal points for both interest and a way to showcase your garden blooms.

 A Place to Sit

 No matter the size of your yard, don’t leave out a place for you to enjoy it all.
 Small sitting areas spread out in the space allow you to take in all your hard work and relax and rejuvenate after a long day.